 We all know that some decisions in life have greater ramifications than others – chocolate vs vanilla probably won’t change your life (no judgment if it does!), but moving across the country for a job, that’s a whole other level.
 If you are thinking about pursuing a bachelor's or master’s degree, chances are you’re already wrestling with the gravity of that decision.
 Questions like, “What degree is right for me?”; “Which school is the best value for my money?”; “What if I get it wrong?” can all paralyze you from moving forward to pursue your dreams.

 How to Choose a Degree Program

 First of all, give yourself a little credit for taking control of your future career.
 It is possible to confidently make a responsible and informed decision.
-Basically, there are four things that will help ensure that you successfully meet your educational goals and prepare for a career:
+Four things will help ensure that you successfully meet your educational goals and prepare for a career:

-2. identify careers that align with those interests
+2. Identify careers that align with your interests

-4. find specific degrees and concentrations that will prepare you for the career you choose
+4. Find the degrees that will prepare you for your chosen career

 This is the first and most critical component for choosing a major and degree program.
 Maybe you already know exactly what career you want, and the degree needed to get there.
 Or maybe you have general career interests and a sense of the impact you want to make, but you just aren’t sure which degree is the right fit.

 A good place to start, then, is to take a good hard look at your values.
 By determining your “why” for earning a degree, you’ll lay the foundation for all other decisions.
 For example, is it more important for you to have a 9-5 job that frees you to be home on a set schedule, or is climbing the ladder and putting in the needed hours the thing that motivates you?
 Is serving society or getting a bigger paycheck more important to you?